ovh/docs/pages/web/hosting/how_to_backup_your_wordpress/guide.en-gb.md

 Leave the default choices: Quick export method and SQL format.

-Click `Run`{.action} and you will download your entire database in Structured Query Language (SQL) format.
+Click `Go`{.action} and you will download your entire database in Structured Query Language (SQL) format.

 ![PHPMyAdmin Access - Export - Download](images/how_to_backup_your_wordpress_4.png){.thumbnail}